-Court interpreters for English to Nepali, Nepali to English and multiple other languages
+Nepali Court interpreters for English to Nepali, Nepali to English and multiple other languages

 Nepal’s diverse linguistic heritage evolved from four major language groups: Indo-Aryan, Tibeto-Burman, Mongolian and various indigenous language isolates.
 According to the 2001 national census, 92 different living languages are spoken in Nepal.
 The major languages of Nepal are Nepali (57%), Maithili (10%), Bhojpuri (7%), Tharu (4%), Tamang (5%), Newari/Nepal Bhasa (3%), Magar (2%), Awadhi (2%), Rai (2.79%), Limbu (1%), and Bajjika (1%).
-The remaining 81 languages are each spoken as mother tongue by less than one percent of the population.
+The remaining 81 languages are each spoken as a mother tongue by less than one per cent of the population.
 Nepal’s constitution, however, guarantees that, irrespective of what the official language is, all languages spoken in Nepal can be used for official purposes and documentation.

-TJC Global provides specialist interpreting and translation services in a wide array of specialist fields.
+TJC Global provides specialist interpreting and translation services in various specialist fields.
 Whatever your requirement, we can find the right linguist to assist you.
-If your industry or project-type is not listed here, please contact us directly with your enquiry.

-Our language specialists utilise their knowledge of subject-specific terminology to deliver precise, unambiguous translations whatever the context – enabling you to communicate effectively with the rest of the world.
-We are also able to adapt to almost any type of project.
+Our clinical trial translators utilise their knowledge of subject-specific terminology to deliver precise, unambiguous translations, whatever the context – enabling you to communicate effectively with the rest of the world.

 If you would like more information about our language services, please contact us.